rdibari84/MessagingClient/README.md

 1. Refresh still displays messages
 2. Navigating back to home and then again to messages shows message history
 3. Logout redirects to login and removes username from sessionStorage
+2. (tab3) Open new tab, navigate to http://localhost:4200 & login as `nightowl` and notice list of online users update

 ## Design Considerations
 - Chose Angular because it's a standard framework with lots of resources and I have past experience using it